The Czar Bomb

 As he sat in his chair decades later, he still shuddered at the recollection.
 A voice brought him out of his reverie.

-Incongruously, the man held in his hand a rag doll that he had apparently just purchased from one of the ladies.
+Incongruously, the man held in his hand a rag doll that he had apparently bought from one of the ladies.
 Despite his ingratiating purchase, they were all glancing suspiciously at him.

 “But it was fascinating that you worked for the Stasi. . . ,” said the man. “. . . that you helped them with construction.
 Could I ask you more about it?
 About your records?”

 “No, I have to leave.
 I need to take my medicine.”
-With a grunt, Fischer hauled himself up and began to hobble away.
+With a grunt, Fischer began to hobble away.

 “Perhaps I could come to your apartment, and we could talk.
 Where do you live?”